amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-Now click the run button in Ninja-Preview again to load a different Window.
+*Snippet 8 -*

+Now run it.

-You should see, something like this, depending on your image
+You should see, something like this, depending on the image you used.

 ![](D:\GitHub\Articulae\mds\images\aspect_ratio_waterfall.PNG)

-The sourcewidth and sourceheight we have specified are the very dimensions of the image we have used, please put in the corresponding dimensions for the image you chose to use.
+Please put in the corresponding dimensions for the image you choose to use as the `sourceSize`.

 Now lets block our toolbar